Alaina-dev/Customer-churn-data-analysis/README.md

 [View Interactive Tableau Dashboard:](https://public.tableau.com/views/Bankcustomerchurndataanalysis/CustomerServiceResolution?:language=en-GB&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

 ## Tools and Technologies
-Tableau Public version??
-Microsoft Excel
+Tableau Desktop Public Edition version 2025.2.4 Microsoft Excel
-GitHub

 ## Dataset Description
-The dataset is sourced from the Lloyds Bank Virtual Experience programme on Forage.
-It contains anonymised customer service interaction records, including interaction type, resolution status, interaction dates, and churn indicators.
+The dataset is sourced from the Lloyds Banking Group Virtual Experience programme on Forage and is organised across multiple tables, including Customer_Demographics, Transaction_History, Customer_Service, Online_Activity, and Churn_Status.
+Together, these tables contain anonymised customer segmentation, customer service interaction, and behavioural data, including catogories like interaction type, resolution status, and interaction dates.

 ## Data Preparation
-Data cleaning and preparation were performed in Excel and Tableau.
-This included validation of categorical fields, detection of outliers in numerical variables such as age and interaction counts, handling of missing values, and creation of derived features such as interaction frequency per customer and recency of last interaction.
+Data cleaning and preparation were carried out using Excel and Python (Google Colab).
+This process included validation of categorical fields, detection of outliers in numerical variables such as age and transaction amounts, handling missing values, removal of duplicate records, and correction of data types.
+The detailed data cleaning workflow and code are documented in a separate repository, available here: Data Cleaning Repository.
+Additional features were created during the analysis phase in Tableau, including derived metrics such as interaction frequency per customer and recency of the last interaction..

 ## Analysis Overview
 The analysis focuses on: